stas/thesis/chapters/2_architecture.md

 queue solution can be adopted (ZeroMQ[^zeromq] or nanomsg[^nanomsg] to name a few), replacing the current direct communication of a WebSocket with the database, and instead, connecting to the message queue service.

+In the case of the WebSocket failure, there are alternative solutions to solve the question of the synchronisation[^push].
+One of the well known approaches is called the _long polling_ technique.
+It does not require special technology and works by issuing HTTP requests on a certain frequency.
+The response data is used to keep the client data in sync with the server changes.

 ## Testing